 You won’t have to take a lot of measurements before purchasing an antler chandelier.
 Mostly, you’ll want to make sure that it fits the room’s décor aesthetically, but you will have to take into account a couple of measurements for safety and to make sure that the chandelier will, in fact, fit.

-If you are placing your new antler chandelier over a table, you won’t have to worry about headspace, as no one will be walking over it.
-You should probably make sure that it hangs between 2 and 3 feet above the table to make sure everyone sitting down can see each other without a light fixture obstructing the view, but there are no safety concerns here.
+If you place your new antler chandelier over a table, you won’t have to worry about headspace, as no one will walk over it.
+You should probably make sure that it hangs between 2 and 3 feet above the table to ensure everyone sitting down can see each other without a light fixture obstructing the view, but there are no safety concerns here.

-However, if you’re hanging a chandelier in the middle of a room or foyer where people will be walking under it, you’ll want to make absolutely sure that not even your tallest family member or guest can bang their head on the chandelier.
-As a rule, make sure that your chandelier doesn’t fall below 8 feet, 7 at the very lowest.
+However, suppose you’re hanging a chandelier in the middle of a room or foyer where people will walk under it.
+In that case, you’ll want to make absolutely sure that not even your tallest family member or guest can bang their head on the chandelier.
+As a rule, ensure your chandelier doesn’t fall below 8 feet, 7 at the lowest.

-Finally, if you’re placing the chandelier in a narrow foyer, you should measure the dimensions of the ceiling where you’re going to hang it.
-You’ll want to make sure that you don’t choose a chandelier that’s too wide for the space.
+Finally, if you’re placing the chandelier in a narrow foyer, you should measure the dimensions of the ceiling where you will hang it.
+You’ll want to make sure you don’t choose a chandelier that’s too wide for the space.